mattmakai/fullstackpython.com/source/content/pages/02-learning-programming/06-enterprise-python.markdown

 Other ecosystems, such as the .NET platform by Microsoft have fared much better.
-Microsoft continued to invest in moving the .NET platform along throughout the early part of the new millenium.
+Microsoft continued to invest in moving the .NET platform along throughout the early part of the new millennium.

 However, Microsoft's enterprise products often have expensive licensing fees for their application servers and associated software.
 In addition, Microsoft